 - Many storage pockets.

 What this is about

-The tent is two-layer design, so you have the inner tent plus a full coverage fly.
-Such a structure offer full protection regardless of where you use it.
+The tent is a two-layer design, so you have the inner tent plus a full-coverage fly.
+Such a structure offers full protection regardless of where you use it.
 The structure is asymmetric in several ways but this is a tent with two doors and two vestibules.

 Who is it for